Select Dynamic field

 7. Zén

 Michelin Star restaurant Zén in Singapore is Chef Bjorn Frantzén’s third venture in Asia.
 The restaurant only allows diners who make reservations in advance.
 The dining experience is spread across three floors.
 On the first floor, you will be offered the amuse-bouche and apéritif, while the second floor is dedicated to the 8-course tasting menu.
-At the end of the meal, you can head off to the third floor to try the coffee and petit fours.
+You can head off to the third floor to try the coffee and petit fours at the end of the meal.

 Conclusion